KILTprotocol/kilt-workshop-101/identity.md

 address: 5CUoo2vAegeaZHPNdxZyuMesR3RWYBKHj4jfVyj4FXzpXPuR
 ```

 You want to run this command three times, in order to generate three identities.
-Each time, keep the output (mnemonic and address) for later.
+Each time, copy/paste the output (mnemonic and address) somewhere since we'll need these identities later.

 In the next steps, we'll refer to the so-generated identities as follows:
 * `[claimer mnemonic]` is the mnemonic you've generated on the first run of the command above, and `[claimer address]` the associated address;
 * `[attester mnemonic]` is the mnemonic you've generated on the second run of the command above, and `[attester address]` the associated address;
 * `[verifier mnemonic]` is the mnemonic you've generated on the second run of the command above, and `[verifier address]` the associated address.

-That's it - You've successfully generated three new identity and their address!
+That's it - You've successfully generated three new identities and their address!